9 min readUpdated Dec 3, 2024

 Unsurprisingly, customers are not incentivized to optimize usage as a result.
 In fact, the model can have the opposite effect, encouraging customers to try and “make the most” of their package by using as much as possible.

 To illustrate this, when storage is “free” and bundled into every MAU, consumers of the API are likely to store message data indefinitely.
-This side effect inadvertently creates a virtuous circle of constant price increases based on customer behavior.
+This side effect inadvertently creates a vicious cycle of constant price increases based on customer behavior.
 If storage is “free”, customers will (ab)use it and store data without consideration of the cost.
 The vendor in turn sees that average storage per MAU is climbing, and will in turn put up their prices to account for more storage.
-This in turn leads to yet more usage by the customer, and the virtuous circle continues.
+This in turn leads to yet more usage by the customer, and the vicious cycle continues.
 All of this comes at the expense of the customer.

 The solution?